eugene-eeo/monocypher-py/docs/bindings.rst

 ========

 Refer to the `Monocypher manual <https://monocypher.org/manual/>`_ for details on the arguments.
-They should be one-to-one mappings, and return the expected values, e.g. ``crypto_check`` returns a boolean representing whether the signature is valid, ``crypto_verify16`` returns whether the two byte strings match, etc.
+They are one-to-one mappings and return the expected values, e.g. ``crypto_check`` returns a boolean representing whether the signature is valid, ``crypto_verify16`` returns whether the two byte strings match, etc. Additionally they are easier to use since you don't have to pass in the accompanying length for each parameter.

 For parameters which can have unbounded length (except for ``key``, ``salt``, and arguments to :py:func:`~monocypher.bindings.crypto_argon2i`),